Skip to main content

 FAQs

 Q: Can I use any SQL function in the view?
-A: Yes, you can use any SQL function, but ensure that the output matches the defined Contember schema.
+A: Yes — as long as the resulting columns map to valid Contember fields.